bunmidavies/year3notes/COMP34111/monte carlo board evaluation.md

 [[COMP34111]]

-- often called playouts, involving players making random moves until the end of the game is reached, and
+- often called ==playouts or rollouts==, involving players making random moves until the end of the game is reached, and